 In the end, your decision between the two platforms to improve sales strategies will be influenced by your specific requirements and business objectives.

-WooCommerce has better SEO capabilities due to its open-source nature and access to WordPress plugins, while Shopify offers basic built-in SEO features.
+In a Shopify vs WooCommerce SEO comparison, WooCommerce has better SEO capabilities due to its open-source nature and access to WordPress plugins, while Shopify offers basic built-in SEO features.
+Using an SEO plugin such as Yoast SEO or All in One SEO Pack can further enhance search engine optimization for WooCommerce stores by providing advanced tools for managing meta tags, sitemaps, and other SEO elements.
 Search engine optimization is a crucial factor in driving organic traffic to your online store and improving its visibility on search engines like Google.

 Built-in SEO features